Buckeye blitz: No. 10 Ohio State blows out No. 4 Michigan

 Ohio State: Meyer was suspended after a university investigation into his handling of former assistant coach Zach Smith, who has been accused of domestic violence by his ex-wife.
 A cloud of uncertainty hung over the Buckeyes throughout preseason practice and it has lingered.
 Meyer has often looked pained and exhausted on the sideline.

-But he flashed a satisfied grin when he met Parris Campbell on the sideline after a 78-yard touchdown run that made it 48-25 early in the fourth quarter.
+But he flashed a satisfied grin when he met Parris Campbell on the sideline after a 78-yard touchdown catch and run that made it 48-25 early in the fourth quarter.

 "Extremely proud of our players, the way they fought through it," Meyer said.
 "And like someone was saying, nothing's ever good enough.
 And obviously some adversity earlier in the year - not some, big-time adversity.
 And to come back against your rival and play like that, that's a focused team that loves each other and cares about each other."